Peter Sedgley

-Background
+Personal Life

 Peter Sedgley was born in London on 19 March 1930.
 His father was a railway engineer.
 He studied building and architecture at Brixton School of Building from 1943 to 1947.
 From 1948 to 1950 he completed national service with the Royal Army Ordnance Corps (RAOC) in Egypt.
 He worked as an architectural assistant from 1950 to 1958.
 In 1960 he set up a small design and construction firm making “prototype dwellings”.
 In 1963 he began to make art full-time.
 In 1968 he co-created SPACE with Bridget Riley and Peter Townsend.
 In a 1967 interview he said, “I wanted to concern myself with philosophy.
 I felt the need to get away and involve myself with the investigation of ideas... and this led me to painting.”

 Sedgley married Marguerite Erica Wiltshire in 1951.
 They had two children.
 They divorced and he married Ingeborg Lommatzsch in 1996.
-Sedgley died on 17 March 2025.
+Sedgley and Lommatzsch remained together until her death in 2023; Sedgley died shortly after on 16 March 2025.